pnp/pnpcore/docs/using-the-sdk/folders-intro.md

 ## Adding folders

 When working with folders there always is a root folder or folder collection present, a web has a root folder and folders collection and lists and libraries have a root folder.
 Adding folders implies adding folder as sub folder of an existing folder and this can be done by adding a new IFolder into an [IFolderCollection](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IFolderCollection.html) by using the Add methods or using [EnsureFolderAsync](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IFolder.html#PnP_Core_Model_SharePoint_IFolder_EnsureFolderAsync_System_String_).

+>[!Note]
+> Before you can add folders to a list the list needs to be enabled for folder creation by setting the [EnableFolderCreation property](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IList.html#PnP_Core_Model_SharePoint_IList_EnableFolderCreation) to true.

 ```csharp
 // Get the root folder of the Documents library